-Borrowing costs
+1) Borrowing costs

-Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale Borrowing costs consist of interest, discount on issue, premium payable on redemption and other costs that an entity incurs in connection with the borrowing of funds (this cost also include exchange differences to the extent regarded as an adjustment to the borrowing costs).
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale.
+Borrowing costs consist of interest, discount on issue, premium payable on redemption and other costs that an entity incurs in connection with the borrowing of funds (this cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs).
 The borrowing costs are amortised basis the Effective Interest Rate (EIR) method over the term of the loan.
 The EIR amortisation is recognised under finance costs in the Statement of Profit and Loss.
 The amount amortized for the period from disbursement of borrowed funds upto the date of capitalization of the qualifying assets is added to cost of the qualifying assets.

-Notes to Special Purpose Combined Financial Statements for the year ended 31 March 2022 m) Impairment of non-financial assets
+m) Impairment of non-financial assets